corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/operating-tutorials/onboarding/mgm-onboarding.md

 You can also optionally set the session certificate trustroot using the property `corda.group.truststore.session.0`, similar to `corda.group.truststore.tls.0`.
 However, when `corda.group.pki.session` is set to `NoPKI`, the session certificates are not validated against a session trustroot.
 For more information, see [Configuring Optional Session Certificates](session-certificates.html).

 {{< note >}}
-If using session certificates for the P2P layer, see [Configuring Optional Session Certificates](session-certificates.html#build-registration-context-for-mgm-registration) for information about the additional JSON fields required.
+* If using session certificates for the P2P layer, see [Configuring Optional Session Certificates](session-certificates.html#build-registration-context-for-mgm-registration) for information about the additional JSON fields required.
+* If using mutual TLS, you must set the `corda.group.tls.type` field to `Mutual`.
 {{< /note >}}

 ### Build Registration Context Using Bash